 Last but not least, the FGC systems also operate several funicular railways, two of them by Montserrat (Santa Cova and Sant Joan) and the Vallvidrera Funicular, reaching the top of the Tibidabo.

-The Barcelona transport system has a wide variety of tickets to suit everyone’s needs.
 Tickets can be bought directly in every station through automatic vending machines, all accepting cash, credit and debit cards.

 - Bicycles are accepted but only on the first and last carriages, or otherwise indicated.
 Still, bicycles on the Metro are not exactly welcomed with good eyes by other users, especially at rush hour.